 The "Sleek Kiosk" display is a one-screen summary for the last three days.
 The comparison values provide some interesting conversions for energy production such as homes powered and miles driven, and the graph is set to the three day display by default.
 Preferences may be changed to allow different time lengths to be displayed, and choose the lower two conversions from a pre-set list.

-For a moderate fee, the kiosk-view (as well as other aspects of the Web interface) can be customized.
-For example, the screenshot below shows a customized kiosk interface created for Sunray Services Inc:
+For a fee, the kiosk-view (as well as other aspects of the Web interface) can be customized.
+For example, the screenshot below shows a customized kiosk interface created for Creative Energies:

 Virtually every aspect of an eGauge's operation can be configured through the web-interface.
 Access to these screens is protected through a password that needs to be entered before saving any changes.